Karen Peck Registered Member BACP. Counselling and Supervisor.

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-Initial telephone assessment, up to half an hour Free.
+Initial telephone assessment, Free.

-Sessions are £30 for a 1hour session.
+Sessions are £30 for a therapeutic hour

 Short term and long term counselling available.